Taofeeqib/taofeeqib.github.io/README.md

 **Consolidated ground-truth: 62 distinct real vulnerabilities.** Each is validated either (a) by the In-House Agent's runtime validator probe, (b) by the AWS Agent's proof-of-exploit, or (c) by at least two independent static tools.

 The 62-item list covers SQLi login, product-search SQLi, mass-assignment role, MD5 hashing, JWT secret, XXE, SSRF variants, Zip Slip, path traversals, the OAuth attack-chain family, MFA logic, basket IDORs, XSS family, business logic, NoSQL, YAML bomb, metrics/logs/Swagger exposure, dependency CVEs, and more.
-See [Appendix A](#appendix-a--62-item-ground-truth-corpus) for the full enumeration.
+See 5 below or [Appendix A](#appendix-a--62-item-ground-truth-corpus) for the full enumeration.

 ---